LastProject-ESIEE/OCPPConfigurationServer/doc/serverChargepointCommunicationDoc.md

 - The charge box serial number               ;
 - The charge point's firmware version [X].

-After receiving this message, we search in the database a charge point with the same serial number and vendor.
+After receiving this message, we search in the database a chargepoint with the same serial number and vendor.
 Then, the server responds with a **BootNotificationResponse** to the charge point containing these information :
 - The status (it can be Accepted (We found a corresponding charge point in the database) Rejected (we did not find a corresponding charge point)) [X] ;